humank/genai-demo/docs/viewpoints/functional/implementation-guide.md

     public RegisterCustomerCommand {
         if (name == null || email == null) {
-            throw new IllegalArgumentException("客戶姓名和電子郵件不能為空");
+            throw new IllegalArgumentException("Customer name and email cannot be null");
         }
         if (initiatedBy == null || initiatedBy.trim().isEmpty()) {
-            throw new IllegalArgumentException("命令發起者不能為空");
+            throw new IllegalArgumentException("Command initiator cannot be null or empty");
         }
     }